sweattep/anonymous_quotes/README.md

 >Human life is like forced army service, like a life of hard manual labor

 >We blossom like a flower and then wither.
 Like a passing shadow, we quickly disappear.

+>Now when people take an oath, they call on someone greater than  themselves to hold them to it.
+And without any question that oath is binding.